Project Euler Problem 17 Statement

 This pattern in large numbers allows us to create a recursive function (which could easily be replaced by a loop) to call upon itself until all the 3–digit magnitudes are processed.
 The

 q list will accumulate the word groups for each magnitude.
-Because we start with the lowest magnitude and work upwards, the list is joined in reverse order and separated by a
+Because we start with the lowest magnitude and work upwards, the list is joined in reverse order to place the larger magnitudes first.

 Here is a flow chart to better explain the logic used to solve this problem: